genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/04_advanced/02_cons-gpal1.md

 ## Troubleshooting

-To help developers troubleshoot consolidator issues, consolidators will progress data to the logfile when the service log level is set to debug or trace.
-Furthermore, specific operations can be debugged by using the provided `LOG` property in the consolidator.
+To help developers troubleshoot consolidator issues, consolidators will pass data to the logfile when the service log level is set to **debug** or **trace**.
+Specific operations can be debugged using the  `LOG` property provided in the consolidator.
 This is available in all contexts of the consolidator.